 Nevertheless what does the Scripture say?
 “Cast out the bondwoman and her son, for the son of the bondwoman shall not be heir with the son of the freewoman.”

 Paul makes a third comparison between the expelling of Hagar and Ishmael by Abraham and the responsibility of Christians to reject legalism.
 Paul alludes to Sarah’s words, “Cast out the bondwoman” (Genesis 21:10).
 The Galatian Christians needed to deal firmly with legalistic Judaizers.
 They must “cast” legalism out of their midst.
 Legalism and grace cannot co-exist together because one negates the other.

 If people do not receive grace, then there is no hope for them.
 All that is left is for God to throw them out.
 We cannot receive anything from God except through grace.

 So then, brethren, we are not children of the bondwoman but of the free.”

 Dynamic Christians do not follow legalism but grace.
 Grace-oriented people are people who trust in Christ alone, by faith alone.
 They are, therefore, free in their relationship to God because of Christ.

 Grace and legalism cannot co-exist together.

 Grace and legalism cannot co-exist at the same time.
 The very idea of the one excludes the other.
 Either we please God by what we do, or we appropriate what Christ did to please God.
 It is either one or the other, not both.

 Legalists do not favor grace-oriented people because grace humbles the believer.
 Legalism points to self and self-righteousness.
 Grace points to the finished work of Christ.
 One is self-effort; the other is Christ-effort.
 The two ideas are diametrically opposed.
-We have a tendency to confuse the two.
+We tend to confuse the two.
 They are as different as black and white, yet some Christians try to merge them together.
 The law always presents stipulations to fellowship with God.
 Grace has no provisos.
 Legalists hate grace people because it is not trendy to humble one’s pride.